uc-cdis/gen3-user-doc/docs/user-guide/data-access.md

 Gen3 Commons users will login to the Virtual Private Cloud (VPC) headnode, then hop over to their analysis VM.
 For more information on the [VPC architecture](../appendices/architecture/).

 In your [welcome email](#1-send-credentials-and-get-welcome-email) you received your username and your vm.
 In order to access your VM, you first must access the VPC login node.
-This configuration helps ensure the security of the BloodPAC commons by having your VM in a private subnet.
+This configuration helps ensure the security of the Gen3 commons by having your VM in a private subnet.
 Using the credentials from your welcome email this can be done in the following order:

 1. SSH to login node:   `ssh -A <username>@34.197.164.18`
 2. SSH from login node to your VM:  `ssh -A ubuntu@<my_VM_ip>`